-To supply raw milk to Fonterra, dairy farmer-shareholders are required to hold one share for every kilogram of milk solid they wish to supply to the cooperative.
+To supply raw milk to Fonterra, dairy farmer-shareholders are required to hold one share for every three kilograms of milk solid they wish to supply to the cooperative.
 There are a small number of dairy farmers who supply Fonterra with raw milk on a contract supply basis and do not hold shares.

 - 24. From its formation in 2001 until 2009, Fonterra's payment to dairy farmers for their raw milk was bundled together with the returns for their shareholding.
 During that time, Fonterra's milk price paid at the farm gate was calculated only for the purpose of estimating its long-run earnings for share valuation purposes. - 25.
 In 2009, Fonterra unbundled its total return to farmers into the milk price paid for raw milk at the farm gate and the returns on share capital.
-With the unbundling came the need to set the milk price at the farm gate independently of Fonterra's share valuation processes.
-The new unbundled price was introduced into DIRA in 2012 as the base milk price. - 26.
-In 2012, Fonterra shareholders voted to change Fonterra's capital structure to implement Trading Among Farmers (TAF).15 TAF lets outside investors buy units in Fonterra.
-These investors get the economic benefits of shares but do not have the right to vote.16 Under TAF, the economic interests of outside (non-farmer) investors are for Fonterra to maximise the share price and the return on share capital invested in Fonterra, rather than the return on raw milk.
+With the unbundling came the need to set the milk price at the farm gate independently of Fonterra's share valuation processes. - 26.
+In 2012, Fonterra shareholders voted to change Fonterra's capital structure to implement Trading Among Farmers (TAF).
+TAF lets outside investors buy units in Fonterra.
+These investors get the economic benefits of shares but do not have the right to vote. - 27.
+Parliament amended DIRA in 2012, at Fonterra's request, to enable it to move to TAF.
+As part of this amendment, Fonterra's unbundled milk price was introduced into DIRA as the base milk price. - 28.
+In 2021, Fonterra initiated a capital restructure which included a restricted farmeronly market for share trading.
+The publicly traded unit fund was retained but capped so that shares could no longer be exchanged into new units on a day-to-day basis, and the maximum size of the unit fund was reduced. - 29.
+The partial delinking of the unit fund from the farmer-only market required a further amendment to DIRA.
+This was because the TAF enabling provisions in DIRA included a reference to the link between the farmer-owned shares and the unit fund to ensure efficient price discovery and mobility of farmer capital investment in Fonterra as a means of maintaining contestability in the farm gate milk market. - 30.
+The amendment legislation was passed in November 2022 and included several new requirements for the setting of the base milk price.
+These requirements are discussed in Chapter 3.